Alaska Airlines Flight 261: Accident flight

-First dive and recovery

 At 16:09 (00:09 UTC), the flight crew successfully used the primary trim system to unjam the stuck horizontal stabilizer.
-Upon being freed, however, it quickly moved to an extreme "nose-down" position, forcing the aircraft into an almost vertical nosedive.
+Upon being freed, however, it quickly moved to an extreme "nose-down" position, forcing the aircraft into a nosedive.
 The plane dropped from about 31,500 ft to between 23,000 and 24,000 ft in around 80 seconds.
-Both pilots struggled together to regain control of the aircraft, and only by pulling with 130 to 140 lb (580 to 620 N) on the controls did the flight crew stop the 6,000 ft/min descent of the aircraft and stabilize the MD-83 at roughly 24,400 ft.
+Both pilots struggled together to regain control of the aircraft, and only by pulling with 130 to 140 lb (580 to 620 N) on the controls did the flight crew stop the 6,000 ft/min descent of the aircraft, and stabilize the MD-83 at roughly 24,400 ft.

 Alaska 261 informed air traffic control (ATC) of their control problems.
 After the flight crew stated their intention to land at LAX, ATC asked whether they wanted to proceed to a lower altitude in preparation for the approach.
-The captain replied: "I need to get down to about ten, change my configuration, make sure I can control the jet and I'd like to do that out here over the bay if I may."
-Later, during the public hearings into the accident, the request by the pilot not to overfly populated areas was mentioned.
+The captain replied: "I need to get down to about ten, change my configuration, make sure I can control the jet, and I'd like to do that out here over the bay, if I may."
+Later, during the public hearings into the accident, the request by the pilot not to fly over populated areas was mentioned.
 During this time, the flight crew considered, and rejected, any further attempts to correct the runaway trim.
-They descended to a lower altitude and started to configure the aircraft for landing at LAX.
+They descended to a lower altitude, and started to configure the aircraft for landing at LAX.